SanthoshRubanF/test/README.md

-# MAGI RAG POC FastAPI
+# MAGI LlamaIndex RAG POC FastAPI

 A Retrieval-Augmented Generation (RAG) system built with FastAPI, LlamaIndex, and Google Gemini AI.
 This system allows you to upload documents, automatically process them, and query for information using natural language.